Orville Dahl: Biography

-He came to Southern California from Minnesota in 1957 as a representative of the Evangelical Lutheran Church.
+He came to Southern California in 1957 (having lived previously in Oakland with his late wife) as a representative of the Evangelical Lutheran Church.
 The church wanted to build a liberal arts college in California, and sent Dahl to find a good location.

-In 2003, Dr. Dahl was inducted into the California Lutheran University, Hall of Fame on a meritorious basis.
+In 2003, Dahl was inducted into the California Lutheran University, Hall of Fame on a meritorious basis.
 Orville Dahl Centrum Buildings are situated on the northwest side of campus of California Lutheran University.

+His wife Leone, whom he married in 1937, was the sister of actress Dorothy Arnold.
+The couple had a son.